jonnybrammah/nosql-challenge/README.md

         Mv Storm Clipper, MV Neptune clipper, MV Aurora clipper, Canary Wharf 1V </i></br>

 <b>3.
 What are the top 5 establishments with a RatingValue of 5 nearest to the new restaurant added during data cleaning?</b></br>
+        This was answered by querying for a Rating of exactly 5 within 0.1 degrees of both the latitude and longitude of our new Penang Flavours restaurant.
+The returned list of establishments can be seen here:
+        <i> - Fineway Cash & Carry
+        - Premier Express
+        - The Plumstead Pantry
+        - Everest Stores Ltd
+        - TIWA N TIWA African Restaurant Ltd </i>

 4. How many establishments in each Local Authority area have a hygiene score of 0?